Currently there are two Baronsmead VCTs each of which

 values of the two VCTs was approximately £346m.

 The first Baronsmead VCT was established in November 1995 and was one of the first VCTs to be launched.
-There are currently three Baronsmead VCTs which each have similar investment objectives.
+There are currently two Baronsmead VCTs which each have similar investment objectives.

 The Baronsmead VCTs are "generalist" VCTs aiming to invest primarily in unquoted and AIM-traded and other listed companies.
 They have a policy of co-investing with each other, enabling them to invest into larger transactions and often into more established unquoted and AIM-traded companies than other VCTs.